Latest Research: Why Investors Drift Short-Term

 -

-The latest research points in one clear direction: retail investors tend to research close to the moment of action, rely too heavily on short-term signals, and become even more short-term when social media becomes a primary input.
+The latest research points in one direction: retail investors usually research right before they trade, lean too hard on short-term signals, and get even more short-term when social media is their main input.
 The practical mindset response is not to consume more finance content.
 It is to build a calmer information process with a longer decision horizon.

 What recent research is saying

-In a March 2025 NBER working paper, Toomas Laarits and Jeffrey Wurgler studied browser data from an approximately representative sample of individual investors.
-Their central finding is uncomfortable but useful: the typical investor spends very little time researching a trade, and the research often happens right before the trade itself.
-The same paper also finds that investors who focus more on short-term information are more likely to trade more speculative stocks.
+In a March 2025 NBER working paper, Toomas Laarits and Jeffrey Wurgler analyzed browser data from a roughly representative sample of individual investors.
+Their central finding is uncomfortable but useful: the typical investor spends very little time researching a trade, and that research usually happens right before the trade itself.
+The same paper also finds that investors who focus more on short-term information are more likely to trade speculative stocks.

 Then in November 2025, Hohyun Kim published a paper in Finance Research Letters showing that using social media for investment information is associated with greater short-termism among retail investors.
 The effect was stronger among younger and overconfident investors.
 That does not mean every finance account or online discussion is useless.
 It means the medium itself can push investors toward shorter holding periods, more urgency, and more reactive behavior.